merovex-press/stranded-series/checksum.md

 | **Audience**  | _Who is the target audience? a narrative description of your target audience.
 This would be the anonymous "someone" you write to in your novels._  |
 | **Show Cross**   |  1.
 [Grizzly Adams](https://en.wikipedia.org/wiki/The_Life_and_Times_of_Grizzly_Adams) - a man who is forced out on his own and wants to return home. <br> 2.
 [Macgyver](https://en.wikipedia.org/wiki/MacGyver) - a man who is able to solve problems with ingenuity <br> 3. ...  |

+_We often thank the gifts instead of the giver._

 <!-- ### Conflict (What)